What happens to your health insurance during a period of disability? Does the answer differ if you are on unpaid leave of absence covered under FMLA?

 “A covered employee is entitled to the continuation of the group health insurance coverage on the same terms as if he or she had continued to work.”

 However, many employers are not subject to FMLA and many employees are ineligible.
+Plus, the time off is unpaid – causing many to need financial help.

 - Covered Employers